Customize Consent Preferences

 What is deep work?

-It’s like “zoning into” the task with so much focus that not only are you swift but highly engaged.
-The outcome is increased productivity and improved work quality.
+It’s like “zoning into” the task with so much focus that you become highly efficient and engaged.
+This will increase your productivity and work quality.

 The idea is centered around three things;

-- Valuable Output – The quality of work you produce is top-notch, as a result.
+• Valuable Output – As a result, the quality of work you produce will be top-notch.

 Cal Newport, in his Deep Work guidebook, has created a methodology to do Deep Work.
 Essentially, these are a mix of psychological clues, experience-based facts, and techniques that will help you maintain productivity on a stretch.

-As you familiarize yourself with Deep Work How-To, make sure to interpret them as Words of Wisdom and not some Rule Book to Success.
+As you familiarize yourself with deep work, make sure to interpret them as Words of Wisdom and not some Rule Book to Success.

 1. Pick a deep work style